Platform screen doors: Hong Kong

 The MTR decided in 1999 to undertake the PSD Retrofitting Programme at 74 platforms of 30 select underground stations on the Kwun Tong, Island, and s.
 2,960 pairs of PSDs were ordered from Gilgen Door Systems.
 Choi Hung became the first station to receive platform screen doors from this programme in August 2001.
 The Mass Transit Railway became the first metro system in the world to retrofit PSDs on a transit system already in operation.
 The program was completed in March 2006.
-All subsequent new stations or platforms installed with PSDs also used those manufctured by Gilgen Door Systems.
+All subsequent new stations or platforms installed with PSDs also used those manufactured by Gilgen Door Systems, until the cross-harbour extension of the East Rail Line which used platform screen doors manufactured by Fangda Group.

 The opening of the Sunny Bay and Disneyland Resort stations in 2005 also meant the first platform-edge doors entering operation for the MTR network.
 These doors are currently the lowest in the entire network of being at around 1.2 m high, compared to 1.55 m on the Kwun Tong, Tsuen Wan, Island and Tung Chung lines and 1.7 m on the Tuen Ma and s.

 In 2006, the MTR began studying ways to introduce barriers at above-ground and at-grade stations, which was considered more complicated as those stations were naturally ventilated and the introduction of full-height platform screen doors would entail the installation of air conditioning systems.
 In 2008, the corporation decided to install automatic platform gates (APGs) at eight stations (the MTR Corporation Limited and KCR Corporation had been operationally merged since 2007, but KCR stations were not included in this study).
 The eight stations were retrofitted with APGs in 2011.

 From July 2000 to December 2013, the MTR Corporation collected a surcharge of 10 cents from each Octopus-paying passenger to help pay for the installation of PSDs and APGs.
 Over HK$1.15 billion was collected in total.

 Platform screen doors were also installed on all platforms of the West Rail line (now part of the Tuen Ma line), then built by the Kowloon-Canton Railway Corporation (KCRC) before the MTR–KCR merger.
 The Ma On Shan line did not have gates upon opening even though it was built at the same time as the West Rail; they were eventually added from 2014 to 2017 prior to the opening of the first phase of the Tuen Ma line on 14 February 2020.

 The installation of platform screen doors in Hong Kong has been effective in reducing railway injuries and service disruptions.